joshADE/react-nav-query-params/README.md

 // call creator function with the routeMapping
 // and you will get back a context to wrap around application
-// as well as a hook to 'look up' functions that help manage groups of query params names and types based on route key provided export const { NavQueryContext, useNavQueryParams } = creator( routeMapping,
+// as well as a hook to 'look up' functions that help manage each grouping of query params based on the route key provided

+export const { NavQueryContext, useNavQueryParams } = creator(
+  routeMapping,
-  {}, // object of options you can pass to createNavManager(same as the 'value' prop in NavQueryContext.Provider) so you can override the inital options when creating context provider
-  { // object of configurations passed to the creator function.
-Here, you can specify to use a custom encoding/decoding function for a specific type key or change the default value
+  {}, // object of options you can pass to createNavManager(same as the 'value' prop in NavQueryContext.Provider) { // object of configurations passed to the creator function.
+Here, you can specify to use a custom encoding/decoding function for a specific type key
     validTypeEncodingMapOverride: {
       stringRecord: {
-        defaultValue: {}, // set the default value for the stringRecord type key (can also specify default for each param key when using hook, but this value will be a fallback)
+        defaultValue: {}, // set the default value for the stringRecord type key },
-      },
     },
   }